Saajitaro/FishyBusiness/README.md

 **Any Mine Mine no Mi server owner is free to use this solution.**

 ## How do I setup the mod?
-- Put the mod in your mods folder,
+- Put the mod in your mods folder (only required server-side),
 - Start server,
 - Stop server after fully loaded,
 - Put your ideal mineminenomi-common.toml file in ```./config/fishybusiness/perfect config/```,